 How do I know this?
 Mainly because, as I mentioned earlier, if there were to be a sure thing, everyone would be billionaires.

 So what am I missing with my reasoning?
 One word: uncertainty!

 My logic may be right.
 But statistically it's still only 50/50.
-If I were to put complete trust in my newfound success, and allow major moves in the wrong direction, thinking that the market always turns around – the day will come that this rule breaks and the market continues to move against me.
+If I were to put complete trust in my idea and allow major moves in the wrong direction–thinking that the market always turns around, the day will come that this rule breaks and the market continues to move against me.
 It not only can happen, but it will happen.

 There are many traders who are very successful with trading Futures.
 And when you read about their stories, every one of them experienced a major loss at one time or another.

 The trick with success is limiting those losses and keeping them small, within reason based on the amount of trading capital available.

 Jack Schwager shares critical lessons he learned by interviewing some of the best Futures traders.
 I found this to be a very honest presentation without the hype of unrealistic success some other books claim to provide.

 What Did You Learn?